-The following guidelines will help you produce the videotape.
+The following guidelines will help you to produce the videotape.
 There should be no need to submit more than one 3 hour DVD.

 - Record your video evidence on full sized DVD (mini DVDs are not acceptable).
-Check carefully the video evidence before submission to Cambridge.
-The DVD must be viewable in the UK, on Windows Media Player or Quicktime. - Each activity should be between 10 and 15 minutes duration. - Select five candidates (or all candidates if you have less than five) from each submitted activity.
-Select candidates from across the ability range. - Identify candidates by large numbered bibs or card numbers pinned back and front. - With the DVD send Centre Order of Merit sheets for each activity showing the candidates' marks in rank order.
-Identify candidates shown on the DVD on the Centre Order of Merit sheets.
+Check carefully the video evidence carefully before submission to Cambridge.
+The DVD must be viewable in the UK, on Windows Media Player or Quicktime. - Each activity should be between 10 and 15 minutes duration. - Select five candidates (or all candidates if you have fewer than five) from each submitted activity.
+Select candidates from across the ability range. - Identify candidates by large numbered bibs or card numbers pinned back and front.